raspberrypilearning/robot-antenna/en/step_5.md

 ![Pin 17](images/finished-circuit.png)

-GPIO pin 17 is special as you can program it to switch the power on and off.
+GPIO pin 17 is different to 3v3 as you can program it to switch the power on and off.

 + Power on your Raspberry Pi and wait for it to boot.